Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Future Work

 \section{Future Work}

 Future development will focus on a comprehensive outdoor evaluation campaign to validate system performance under real-world conditions.
 Ground truth measurements will be obtained using a prism-based rangefinder for static scenarios and differential GPS for dynamic vehicle-following experiments.
 The results will be systematically analyzed by distance ranges, lighting conditions, and detection states.
 In parallel, the current contour-based license plate detection module will be enhanced by integrating modern deep learning approaches such as YOLOv8-nano or lightweight DETR models with ResNet-18 backbones, improving robustness to occlusion and extreme viewing angles.
 While end-to-end architectures like MDE-Net~\cite{mdenet2022} provide a useful reference, the system will retain its explicit geometric estimation core to ensure interpretability and safety compliance.
+Extending coverage to international license plate standards, including European, Australian, Japanese, and Canadian formats, will be achieved by adapting character height parameters and color scoring rules, with datasets such as UC3M-LP~\cite{uc3mlp2024} enabling region-specific fine-tuning of the CNN classifier.
+Embedded deployment on platforms such as NVIDIA Jetson Orin NX will leverage INT8 quantization via TensorRT and frame-skipping strategies to achieve at least 15 plate reads per second within a 10~W power budget.
+Finally, integrating low-cost radar (e.g., TI AWR1843) or ultrasonic sensors will enhance reliability when plate visibility is limited, leveraging the existing Kalman filter framework for multi-sensor fusion.